GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 .. code-block:: sh

-  codes
+  codes/
-  ├── GEOSX
+  ├── GEOSX/
-  └── thirdPartyLibs
+  └── thirdPartyLibs/

 where the toplevel ``codes`` directory can be re-named and located wherever you like.
 It is possible to customize the build system to expect a different structure, but for now let us assume you take the simplest approach.